 When you owe a large amount of money to either a private debtor or the Internal Revenue Service (IRS), this debt can interfere with your financial stability.
 If you stop making payments to your debtors, they have the ability to pursue what they are owed by requesting a bank levy.
+This guide will walk you through the steps of the bank levy process.

 Bank levies are extremely common, and issuing one is a method for the IRS and private creditors to recoup money that they have not been paid.
 If you’re in debt and cannot make timely payments on that debt, then a bank levy is a possible outcome.
 Here are a few facts about the bank levy process that should help you correctly respond if your bank account is levied.

-The process of a bank levy is actually very simple.
+The bank levy process is actually very simple.
 Let’s say, for example, that you owe money to a creditor and haven’t made a payment in months.
 Frustrated that they have not received the money that they are owed, the creditor seeks a legal judgment against you.
 If the judgment goes in the creditor’s favor, they can go to a bank and request a levy of your account.

 Your bank will immediately freeze your bank account after it receives the levy request.
 With a levy, you will receive no prior notice that your funds are about to be frozen.
 This policy prevents people facing a levy from removing all their money from their bank account.
 Once your account is frozen, your bank will review your funds and provide the creditor with whatever amount of money they are owed.

-Dealing with a bank levy can be extremely difficult.
+Dealing with the bank levy process can be extremely difficult.
 Until the levy is released, you won’t be able to access the money in your bank account.
 This means that any checks you write may bounce and payments that you have set up to automatically draft from your account may fail to clear.
 As you might imagine, a lengthy bank levy has the possibility of putting you in even more debt, as you will be unable to pay your bills.

 If you suspect that a creditor will request a levy against your bank account, it’s important that you act as quickly and decisively as possible.